lucienbaumgartner/40k-dev/rules.md

 <h2 class='post-header'>Rules</h2>

+**Disclaimer**: If you feel that the rules raise serious issues or have other recommendations/ideas, please <a href="mailto:luciengeorges.baumgartner@uzh.ch?subject=feedback">contact us</a>.
+The league is no way monetized, we all do this in our leisure time.
+Please keep that in mind.

+<h3 class='rules-sub'>What is a league game</h3>

+<p class='tldr'> tldr; play at the store, with a minimum of 1000 points, battle-forged. </p>

 Each game satisfying *all* of the following conditions is eligible to be 'league game':

 1. The armies of both players